Introduction

 Our vision in the MFL department is to enable all our students to be confident, culturally savvy, resilient and articulate language learners.
 Modern foreign languages inspire our students to be curious, ambitious and independent individuals who can apply languages in all aspects of life, from travel to work.

-In addition to our textbooks, we use several web sites to enrich learning: linguascope, languages online and BBC bitesize.
+In addition to our textbooks, we use several web sites to enrich learning: Kerboodle, sentence builders, Pearson Active learn, BBC Bitesize

 Implementation